×

 Attention is now shifting to whether Japan can sustain strong wage growth beyond this year, as surging oil prices triggered by the Middle East conflict could slow the economy and erode corporate profits.

-Some companies, such as Mazda Motor and Mitsubishi Motors, have already wrapped up their wage talks well ahead of schedule after quickly agreeing to meet union demands in full.
+Some companies, such as Mazda Motor and Mitsubishi Motors, had wrapped up their wage talks well ahead of schedule after quickly agreeing to meet union demands in full.

 Mitsubishi Motors agreed to an average 5.1% pay hike on February 25, concluding its annual labour talks at the earliest point since its founding in 1970.